Preparing Documents for Lodgment

-Division 2.2 of the Federal Circuit Court Rules apply to the filing of documents including electronic filing and Rule 2.05 (1A) provides that a document may not be filed electronically if it is over 100 pages long.
+Division 2.2 of the Federal Circuit and Family Court of Australia (Division 2) (General Federal Law) Rules apply to the filing of documents including electronic filing and Rule 2.05 (1A) provides that a document may not be filed electronically if it is over 100 pages long.

 There is a size limitation for documents electronically lodged with the Court.
 This size restriction is currently 30Mb.

 If you have a document over the size restriction, there are several suggested options to reduce the size of the document.

 Adobe Acrobat v7.0 or higher allows you to open your PDF document and compress it to become smaller in size.

 If you have Adobe Reader, printing a PDF as a PDF will make the document size smaller.
 Open the document in Reader and select Print.
 Choose the printer to be Adobe PDF and print.

 Please contact your local Federal Court Registry or email eLodgment_admin@fedcourt.gov.au to discuss lodgment options for documents over the size restriction.

 Requirements for signatures can be found in the following rules: